quire-io/guide/_docs/overview-03-members.md

 A project member can add, move, delete, edit tasks in the project.

-Manage your [project members](/guide/add-project-members/) by going to the Members page of your project: click on the arrow beside the project name.
+Manage your [project members](/guide/add-project-members/) by going to the Members page of your project: click on the **dropdown menu** icon beside the project name.